dirtyhenry/BSGUtilities/README.md

     pod lib lint # from the **root**

+Publish the pod to the repo:

+    pod repo push bootstragram-public-pod-repo BSGUtilities.podspec

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.